-Since anything the expert writes may be held against that witness, one must determine whether to obtain an expert's report at all.
+Since the expert's final report may be held against that witness, one must determine whether to obtain an expert's report at all.
 In many instances, such a report is a powerful settlement tool and should be prepared with that objective in mind.
 In other cases, where settlement is less of a concern, an attorney may not wish to request such a report.
 If the opposition is sufficiently interested in learning the substance of expected expert testimony, opposing counsel may propound appropriate interrogatories or depose the expert.
 Even where an expert report is required by the rules of court, see Fed.
 R. Civ.
-P. 26(a)(2)(B), an attorney seeking to satisfy the discovery rules may provide a report devoid of unnecessary elaboration which provides sufficient flexibility for the expert's later testimony.
+P. 26(a)(2)(B), an attorney seeking to satisfy the discovery rules may work with the expert to release a report devoid of unnecessary elaboration which provides sufficient flexibility for the expert's later testimony.

-If the attorney determines that an expert report should be prepared, he must work closely with the expert to ensure that its contents contain helpful information and, more importantly, do not contain damaging information.
-In a face-to-face meeting, and not in written correspondence, the attorney should provide the expert with detailed specifications of the report's contents based upon the expert's findings.
-In that meeting, the expert should make a written list in her own handwriting of the desired contents.
-In this way, should opposing counsel discover these notes, they will only be perceived as the expert's own preliminary thoughts regarding the case.
-This should eliminate the production of any damaging or embarrassing notes or correspondence in discovery.
+If the rules require it, or the attorney determines that an expert report should be prepared, the lawyer must work closely with the expert to ensure that its contents contain helpful information and, more importantly, do not contain damaging information.
+In a face-to-face meeting, and not in written correspondence that may be discovered, the attorney should provide the expert with detailed specifications of the report's contents based upon the expert's findings.
+This should eliminate the production of any damaging or embarrassing correspondence in discovery.

 C. Responding to Interrogatories & Preparing for Deposition Testimony